 If Guillain-Barré syndrome (GBS) has occurred within 6 weeks of receipt of a prior influenza vaccine, the decision to give FLUARIX should be based on careful consideration of the potential benefits and risks.

 The 1976 swine influenza vaccine was associated with an increased frequency of GBS.
 Evidence for a causal relation of GBS with subsequent vaccines prepared from other influenza viruses is inconclusive.
 If influenza vaccine does pose a risk, it is probably slightly more than one additional case/one million persons vaccinated.

-The tip caps of the prefilled syringes may contain natural rubber latex which may cause allergic reactions in latex sensitive individuals [see DESCRIPTION].
+The tip caps of the prefilled syringes of FLUARIX may contain natural rubber latex which may cause allergic reactions in latex-sensitive individuals.

 Preventing and Managing Allergic Vaccine Reactions